 If an error occurs, a message similar to the one below appears on the screen prompting the user to decide how to proceed with the macro.
-Choose to stop the macro or ignore the error and continue.
+Choose to stop the macro, ignore the error and continue or handle the error if additional error handling code is in the macro script.